cmu-delphi/delphi-epidata/docs/api/covidcast-signals/google-symptoms.md

 likely to exceed the previously-observed maximum value which results in values larger than 1.

 The data volume is calculated based on search queries.
-A single search query can be mapped to more than one symptoms.
+A single search query can be mapped to more than one symptom.
 Currently, Google does not provide _intersection/union_ data.
-Users should be careful when dealing with more than one symptoms.
+Users should be careful when dealing with more than one symptom.